NayAye

 The Necessary Friction.

-Most AI tools are designed to agree with you.
-They accelerate decisions without questioning whether those decisions are correct, cost-effective, or even necessary.
-The result is software sprawl, redundant subscriptions, and choice paralysis masquerading as productivity.
+Most AI tools are designed to agree with you — accelerating decisions without questioning whether those decisions are correct, cost-effective, or even necessary.
+NayAye is built on the opposite premise.
+The engine audits intent before it issues a recommendation.
+Only after the “Nay” is addressed does the “Aye” get granted.

 “An investment in knowledge pays the best interest.”

-— Benjamin Franklin, the model for NayAye’s decision logic
+— Benjamin Franklin — the model for NayAye’s decision logic

 The Functional Workflow — Blueprint Schematic